rebeccadev/ms2-ffxiv-mount-guide/README.md

 *I would like to engage with other fans of FFXIV*.
 ![Social media preview](assets/images/READMEimages/userstorysocial.png)

 Social Media Links are clearly displayed within the footer, enabling fans to engage on different social media platforms.

+Testing tools

+[W3C Markup Validation Service](https://validator.w3.org/) was used to test HTML
+- 2 x errors were found where image tags didn't have alt atributes.
+These were fixed and the index.html was then free of errors.

+[Jigsaw Validation Service](https://jigsaw.w3.org/css-validator/) was used to test CSS.
+This was found to be free of errors.

+[JS Hint](https://jshint.com/) was used to test JS for errors.
+- 2 x errors where semi colons needed to be added
+- 7 errors relating to dot notation 	'image' is better written in dot notation.
+These were then corrected in the JS file.

 ## Credits